scribe-security/docs/docs/scribe-hub-reports/compliance.md

 toc_max_heading_level: 5
 ---

 A product's build compliance report shows you how the build complies with NIST's SSDF and SLSA up to level 3.
-You can check out what policies are being checked by Scribe for each of these frameworks **[here](../ssc-regulations/)**.
+You can check out what policies are being checked by Scribe you can examine the SLSA policies **[here](../guides/secure-sfw-slsa/slsapolicies)** and the SSDF policies **[here](../guides/ssdf-compliance/ssdfpolicies)**.

 To reach the compliance report go to **Products > {Your Product} > {Version} > Compliance**.